tspayne87/t-box/README.md

 ## Square-One

-This is in active development and should be used.
+This is in active development and should not be used.